 While it may seem simple, there’s so much that happens while you conduct the service.
 Make an effort to describe what you are doing as you perform the service, from the shampoo bowl to the finishing, share with your client WHAT you are using, WHY you are using it and HOW they can use it at home.

 Do you describe the techniques you are applying while you do them, or are you letting the client dictate the flow of conversation?
 Do you talk about and teach your clients about the products you're using?
 Do you let them hold the product to smell it and see what it feels like in their hands?
 When you complete the service, how do you recap?
 You’re the trained expert, and this is your time to shine!

 At the end of the service, take a moment to recap what the client said they wanted during the consultation, and make sure they are happy with the results.
 Recap the products you recommended throughout the service to ensure they understand how to use them.
 Then, ask if there are any products they’d like to take home with them.

-Whether asking for referrals, pre-booking, taking payment or retailing, there’s lots going on when we close out the service.
-Maybe you review your KPIs and it shows you that your pre-booking percentage is not where you want it to be.
+Whether asking for referrals, pre-booking, taking payment or retailing, there’s lots going on when you close out the service.
+Maybe when you review your KPIs, it shows you that your pre-booking percentage is not where you want it to be.
 Take some time to reevaluate your checkout routine and see if there’s a way you can add an incentive for customers who pre-book.